Jody Schulz: Professional career

-The Green Bay Packers told Schulz that they were going to draft him in the 1983 NFL Draft.
-However, he was drafted by the Philadelphia Eagles in the second round (46th overall), one pick before the Packers would pick.
-He became the highest draft pick ever to come out of East Carolina until Robert Jones was drafted in the first round (24th overall) of the 1991 NFL Draft.
-He was also drafted in the 14th round of the 1983 USFL Draft by the Washington Federals, but he chose to sign with the Eagles.
+The Green Bay Packers told Schulz that they were going to draft him in the 1983 NFL draft.
+However, he was selected by the Philadelphia Eagles in the second round (46th overall), one pick before the Packers would pick.
+He became the highest draft pick ever to come out of East Carolina until Robert Jones was selected in the first round (24th overall) of the 1991 NFL draft.
+He was also drafted in the 14th round of the 1983 USFL draft by the Washington Federals, but he chose to sign with the Eagles.
 He signed a series of one-year contracts with the Eagles on May 24, 1983.
 He quickly became the starter at left outside linebacker for the team, and in his NFL debut, a game against the Packers, Schulz made two sacks and had more than 10 tackles.
 A few weeks later, against the Denver Broncos, Schulz injured his knee, his first injury since before college.
 He subsequently injured it many times during the season.
 A more serious knee injury caused him to miss the entire 1985 season.
 He received the Ed Block Courage Award in 1986 after he came back from the injury.
 Schulz was released on April 27, 1988 and subsequently retired thereafter.